clamalo/studylm2/README.md

 You've done all the setup!
 Now let's start the StudyLM application.

-1. Go back to the **Terminal** or **Command Prompt** window.
+1. Go back to the **Terminal** window.
 (If you closed it, open it again and use the `cd` command from Step 5 to get back into the StudyLM folder).
-2. Make sure you are inside the StudyLM folder (your command prompt might show the folder name).
+2. Make sure you are inside the StudyLM folder (your Terminal prompt might show the folder name).
-3. Type the following command *exactly* and press Enter:
+3. Type the following command *exactly* and press **Return**:
     ```bash
-    python app.py
+    python3 app.py
     ```
-    *(If that gives an error, try `python3 app.py` instead)*
 4. You should see some text appear, including lines like:
     * `* Serving Flask app 'app'`
     * `* Debug mode: on` (or off)
     * `* Running on http://127.0.0.1:5000` (This address might be slightly different, but look for `http://...`)
-5. This means the application is running on your computer!
+5. This means the application is running on your Mac!
 It hasn't opened anything automatically, though.
-6. Open your **web browser** (Chrome, Firefox, etc.).
+6. Open your **web browser** (Safari, Chrome, etc.).
-7. In the address bar at the top, type the address shown in the Terminal/Command Prompt (usually `http://127.0.0.1:5000` or `http://localhost:5000`).
+7. In the address bar at the top, type the address shown in the Terminal (usually `http://127.0.0.1:5000` or `http://localhost:5000`).
-8. Press Enter.
+8. Press **Return**.

 You should now see the StudyLM home page in your browser!

-**Important:** The StudyLM application only runs as long as the Terminal/Command Prompt window where you typed `python app.py` is **open** and running the command.
+**Important:** The StudyLM application only runs as long as the Terminal window where you typed `python3 app.py` is **open** and running the command.

 **How to Stop the Application:**

-* Go back to the Terminal/Command Prompt window that is running the app (it will have text output from the program).
+* Go back to the Terminal window that is running the app (it will have text output from the program).
-* Press and hold the `Ctrl` key on your keyboard, and then press the `C` key (`Ctrl + C`).
+* Press and hold the `Control` key on your keyboard, and then press the `C` key (`Control + C`).
 * You might have to press it once or twice.
-The program should stop, and you'll see your normal command prompt again.
+The program should stop, and you'll see your normal Terminal prompt again.
-* The StudyLM website in your browser will no longer work until you run `python app.py` again.
+* The StudyLM website in your browser will no longer work until you run `python3 app.py` again.

 ---